openculinary/blog/content/posts/principles.md

   is always encrypted with TLS.
 We use a strong cipher suite, and we test our configuration using SSL Labs' 'SSL Server Test' tool to discover areas for improvement.
-If you discover or suspect any issue with our application or server security, please <link>let us know</link> and we'll investigate.
+If you discover or suspect any issue with our application or server security, please [let us know](mailto:security@reciperadar.com) and we'll investigate.

-- Only the people and services you send a 'shared session' link to will have access to your session.
-RecipeRadar does not store the contents of these sessions, nor do we have any way to find or inspect them.
-If you're curious for more details, read up on the <link>shared session</link> technology we use.